wiktornazaruk/2D_World_Simulator/README.md

 ![alt text](https://github.com/wiktornazaruk/2D_World_Simulator_Python/blob/main/preview.png?raw=true)

 How to play:
-click at animal on the pink tile to choose which you want to add and then click on the tile on the grid to put this animal in place
+-click at animal on the pink tile to choose which you want to add and then click on the tile on the grid to put this animal in place
-move human with arrows (it automaticaly goes to next turn) click "end" to move to next round without moving human click "esc" to exit game click "home" to save game state click "insert" to load game state cilck "m" key to play music
+-move human with arrows (it automaticaly goes to next turn) -click "end" to move to next round without moving human -click "esc" to exit game
+-click "home" to save game state
+-click "insert" to load game state
+-cilck "m" key to play music